MoschellaV/CIS-1300-Labs/README.md

 ![Built with resentment](https://forthebadge.com/images/badges/built-with-resentment.svg)
 ![It works why?](https://forthebadge.com/images/badges/it-works-why.svg)

+Semester 1, labs for programming course.
-Recieved a grade of 100% for each lab.
+Recieved a grade of **100%** for each lab.